Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Management of TLS connections to optimize performance for clients using either
   * [@!RFC7766] and EDNS(0) Keepalive [@!RFC7828] and/or
   * DNS Stateful Operations [@RFC8490]

-Additional options that providers may consider:

-* Offer a .onion [@RFC7686] service endpoint

 #### DoH